Redskins TE Reed ruled out for MNF | Devdiscourse

 Washington Redskins tight end Jordan Reed on Saturday was ruled out for Monday night's game against the visiting Chicago Bears due to lingering effects from a concussion.
 Reed has yet to play this season after being hurt in Washington's third preseason game.
 The 29-year-old Reed sustained a concussion following a helmet-to-helmet hit by Atlanta safety Keanu Neal on Aug.
 22. The hit drew a penalty and later a $28,075 fine.

+An NBC Sports Washington report Saturday cited a source saying Reed could still be "weeks" from a return.
 Reed has recorded 329 receptions for 3,371 yards and 24 touchdowns in six seasons with the Redskins, earning Pro Bowl honors in 2016.
-He had 54 catches for 558 yards and two scores in 13 games (eight starts) last season. --Field Level Media
+He had 54 catches for 558 yards and two scores in 13 games (eight starts) last season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)